IBM/CognitiveConcierge/README.md

 	```

 ### Running the application

-Press the `Play` button in Xcode to build and run the project in the simulator or on your iPhone!
+Press the `Run` button in Xcode to build and run the project in the simulator or on your iPhone!
 ![](images/playbutton.png)

 ## Running the Kitura-based server locally

 Before building the CognitiveConcierge-Server application, first update the credentials in the config/nlu-creds file for local development.

 You can then build the CognitiveConcierge-Server by going to the `CognitiveConcierge-Server` directory of the cloned repository and running `swift build`.
 To start the Kitura-based server for the CognitiveConcierge app on your local system, go to the `CognitiveConcierge-Server` directory of the cloned repository and run `.build/debug/CognitiveConcierge`.
 You should also update the `bluemix.plist` and `CognitiveConcierge.plist` file in the Xcode project in order to have the iOS app connect to this local server.
 See the [Update configuration for iOS app](#update-configuration-for-ios-app) section for details.